asteris-llc/converge/README.md

 We use Wercker for CI with a custom base image.
 The Dockerfile for that image can be found at `/ci/Dockerfile` in the root of the project, and is pushed as `asteris/converge-ci`.
-You can do test Converge in the container with the following invocation:
+You can test Converge in the container with the following invocation:

 ```sh